 In Guitar Blog, Practice and Technique, Scales by Craig SmithLeave a Comment

-This week I’m going to revisit the Pentatonic Scale.
+This week I’m going to revisit the Pentatonic Scale Shapes.
 Particularly the minor pentatonic scale and how it overlaps notes in it’s parent Major Key.
-In case you missed it, last week I did a lesson on guitar modal scales and how they overlap.
+In case you missed it, a while back I did a lesson on guitar modal scales and how they overlap.

 If you’re new to this stuff and want to take a quick refresher course, check out these recent lessons before you proceed.